citrix/citrix-daas-rest-go/citrixorchestration/docs/CustomReportDataResponseModel.md

 HasHtmlDetailsData returns a boolean if a field has been set.

+### SetHtmlDetailsDataNil

+`func (o *CustomReportDataResponseModel) SetHtmlDetailsDataNil(b bool)`

+ SetHtmlDetailsDataNil sets the value for HtmlDetailsData to be an explicit nil

+### UnsetHtmlDetailsData
+`func (o *CustomReportDataResponseModel) UnsetHtmlDetailsData()`

+UnsetHtmlDetailsData ensures that no value is present for HtmlDetailsData, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)